LA County Public Health Issues Order to Prohibit Group Events and Gatherings, Require Social Distancing Measures and the Closure of Certain Businesses

 "This Order is designed to implement both the Center for Disease Control’s (CDC) Interim Guidance for Large Events and Mass Gatherings and the California Department of Public Health’s Gathering Guidance to limit the spread of COVID-19,” said County Health Officer, Muntu Davis, MD, MPH.
 “I know that it will significantly impact the lives of our residents and businesses.
 But, without a specific vaccine or treatment, these community mitigation strategies are the only and most readily available tools we have to slow the spread of COVID-19 and protect the health and well-being of our communities in LA County."

 Community mitigation efforts include social distancing and temporary closures.
-Social distancing strategies increase distance between people in specific settings where people commonly come into close contact with one another.
-Closures refer to the temporary closures of specific settings where people gather, and act to enhance efforts to implement social distancing.
+Physical distancing strategies increase distance between people in specific settings where people commonly come into close contact with one another.
+Closures refer to the temporary closures of specific settings where people gather, and act to enhance efforts to implement physical distancing.

 The Health Officer's Order specifically requires that: